-Grub is the bootloader in most of the Linux distros that manage the operating systems installed in a computer.
-If you have installed multiple operating systems like for instance you have a dual-boot PC running Microsoft Windows and Ubuntu, you should see both the entries during the boot process.
+Grub is the bootloader in most Linux distros that manage the operating systems installed in a computer.
+If you have installed multiple operating systems like for instance, you have a dual-boot PC running Microsoft Windows and Ubuntu.
+You should see both entries during the boot process.

-In the recent days, the use of M.2 and PCI Express NVMe Solid State Drives have increased and so it makes the situation a little complicated when you are dealing with multiple operating systems on the same PC, especially involving all the different types of media.
+In recent days, the use of M.2 and PCI Express NVMe Solid State Drives has increased.
+So it makes the situation a little complicated when dealing with multiple operating systems on the same PC, especially involving all the different types of media.

 One such problem occurred on my test PC.
-I have Windows 10 and Ubuntu installed on the M.2 NVMe SSD so that I can benefit from the lightning-fast transfer speeds within the operating system.
+I have Windows 10 and Ubuntu installed on the M.2 NVMe SSD to benefit from the lightning-fast transfer speeds within the operating system.
 I also have a normal SSD installed which is only for storing the data.
 I had successfully installed Windows, Ubuntu, and the Grub on the NVMe drive.

 After a kernel update in Ubuntu, I noticed a new duplicate entry in the Grub pointing to Windows on the SSD.
 That didn’t make any sense.
 I don’t have Windows installed on the SSD!
 Anyway, I tried to select it and see what happens during the boot.
 Obviously, the screen was blank.

 I need to get rid of this duplicate entry.
 The usual “sudo update-grub” will not fix the issue.
 Boot Repair can’t fix it either.
-Some reason it also thinks Windows is installed on the sda1 drive.
+For some reason, it also thinks Windows is installed on the sda1 drive.
 Here is what I did to clean up the Grub.